Watch the video

 Only businesses with over 50 employees, public sector agencies, and private and public schools are subject to FMLA.
 These employers may be subject to both PFML and FMLA, the same way they pay both state and federal taxes.

-To be eligible to receive paid leave under PFML, a worker must have earned at least $4700 in the previous 12 months.
+To be eligible to receive paid leave under PFML, an employee must have earned at least $5,400 in the previous 12 months.
 PFML eligibility is not dependent on how long an individual has worked for a current employer.

 To qualify for FMLA, an employee must have been with their employer for at least 12 months, with at least 1,250 hours worked over that time.
 Private sector employers must have over 50 employees to qualify for eligibility.
-FMLA also applies to all public sector workers and workers in all public and private schools.
+FMLA also applies to all public sector employees and employees in all public and private schools.

-There are no contributions to collect or remit under FMLA, since it is not a paid benefit.
+There are no contributions to collect or make under FMLA, since it is not a paid benefit.

 Under both PFML and FMLA, businesses must inform their employees about their rights and benefits under each law and must display a poster in the workplace that explains these benefits.

-Starting in January 2021, PFML will provide Massachusetts workers with up to 12 weeks of job-protected, paid family leave, up to 20 weeks of job-protected, paid medical leave, or up 26 weeks of combined family and medical leave in a benefit year.
+Paid family and medical leave provides Massachusetts employees with up to 12 weeks of job-protected, paid family leave, up to 20 weeks of job-protected, paid medical leave, or up 26 weeks of combined family and medical leave in a benefit year.

 In both PFML and FMLA, employers are required to maintain the employee’s health insurance at the same levels the employee had prior to going on leave.
 Upon their return to the workforce, an employee who has taken leave must be allowed to return to their previous position, or a position of similar responsibility and compensation.